yiyang-hou/COMP90041-Assignment1/README.md

 # COMP90041 - Assignment 1

-This repository contains the skeleton code for the assignment 1 submission on GitHub.
+This repository contains my submission for assignment 1 of the subject COMP90041 Programming and Software Development.

-Don't know about version control?
-Click [here](https://www.atlassian.com/git/tutorials/what-is-version-control).

-Need a refresher on GitHub?
-Click [here](https://guides.github.com/activities/hello-world/).

-This assignment is due on:
-10am (AEST), Monday April 19, 2021 (late-submission penalties apply).

-Also, make sure to fill in the authorship.txt file.
+The goal of this assignment is to implement a simple console drawing program in Java.
+<p>Specifically, given some parameters (e.g., side length, alignment settings), the program draws isosceles right-angled triangles and squares on a drawing canvas.
+The program will also have a certain capability to implement some simple transformations like rotation and zooming and perform simple error checking.</p>